Jacksonville Market Update September 2025

 Zip Code 32250 (Jax Beach)

-This area is clearly a buyer’s market for single family homes but for townhouses and condos it is a alanced market.
+This area is clearly a buyer’s market for single family homes but for townhouses and condos it is a balanced market.

 Zip Code 32233 (Atlantic Beach)